-Streamlined access to palliative care and more effective home and community palliative care service provision will only occur through a concerted and coordinated effort of all levels of government.
+Streamlined access to palliative care and more effective home and community palliative care service provision needs to be driven through a concerted and coordinated effort of all levels of government.
 State and Territory governments are in the strongest position to ensure acute and subacute care staff have a better understanding of palliative and end of life care as well as recognise the symptoms of dementia and provide quality care for people in the advance stages of the disease.

-Current funding arrangements and service structures, combined with a wide range of cultural approaches to death, have resulted in substandard end of life care for many people with dementia.
-Rather than being approached as an inevitable and a natural process of life, death remains a sensitive topic that many of us find difficult to discuss openly, let alone plan for.
+Current funding arrangements and service structures, as well as a wide range of cultural approaches to death, have resulted in substandard end of life care for many people with dementia.
+Rather than being approached as being an inevitable and a natural process of life, death remains a sensitive topic that many of us find difficult to discuss openly, let alone plan for.
 This is certainly reflected in the poor and inconsistent practices of advance care planning across states and territories.

-Advance care planning is paramount for people diagnosed with dementia and needs to occur early. considering the cognitive decline process associated with the disease.
+Advance care planning is paramount for people diagnosed with dementia and needs to occur early, considering the cognitive decline nature of the disease.
 The general public and - in the context of moving the healthcare sector forward, healthcare staff - should have the capacity to facilitate more open conversations.

-For the most effective outcome, State/Territory governments will work collaboratively and with the Commonwealth government to standardise approaches to advance care planning in order to ensure consistency of care for people with dementia, no matter where they live.
+State/Territory governments need to demonstrate the willingness to work collaboratively and with the Commonwealth government to standardise approaches to advance care planning in order to ensure consistency of care for people with dementia, no matter where they live.

-Dementia Australia is calling on the Queensland State government (in collaboration with the Commonwealth government) to systematise and customise palliative care for people with dementia, acknowledging the contextual complexities of dementia care within the different health care and community settings.
+Dementia Australia is calling on the Victorian State government (in collaboration with the Commonwealth government) to systematise and customise palliative care for people with dementia, acknowledging the contextual complexities of dementia care within the different health care and community settings.